NICKNAME/S: Mick

 In 2011, Pennisi was dealt to Barako Bull, where he took on the role of veteran leader.
 On March 21, 2012, he made history by hitting his 700th career three-pointer, becoming only the eighth player in PBA history to reach that milestone.
 That same game, he also went viral for a delayed flop reaction, which became a lighthearted moment among basketball fans.

-Pennisi remained a productive contributor with Barako Bull, averaging 7.7 points, 4.5 rebounds, and 1.3 assists in his first season with the team.
-His consistency extended into the following years, as he shot 40.2% from beyond the arc in 2015–16, proving his value as a floor-spacing big man.
+Pennisi remained a productive contributor with Barako Bull, averaging 7.7 points, 4.5 rebounds, and 1.3 assists in 23.3 minutes per game during his first season with the team in 2011–12, while shooting 34.1% from three.
+He maintained that level of consistency over the next two seasons, putting up 8.1 points and 4.5 rebounds in 2012–13, followed by 9.0 points and 5.4 rebounds in 2013–14 while shooting an impressive 41.5% from long range.
+His consistent outside shooting continued into his later seasons, including a 40.2% mark from beyond the arc in 2015–16, proving his enduring value as a floor-spacing big man.

 He had a short stint with the Purefoods Star Hotshots during the 2014–15 season, where he served as a role-playing big man, contributing his signature outside shooting and veteran presence.